Doubly Robust and Efficient Calibration of Prediction Sets for Right-Censored Time-to-Event Outcomes: Introduction

-In this paper, we propose two new methods to construct well-calibrated and efficient lower predictive bounds for survival times leveraging available covariates.
-Unlike existing procedures \citep{Candès, Gui}, our framework accommodates standard right censoring due to drop-out, whereby in both training and validation samples, the observed event time either matches a censoring time or the time-to-event outcome of interest, whichever occurred first, while the other remains unobserved, although its potential value is lower-bounded by the observed outcome.
-To calibrate our prediction intervals, we propose two separate inverse-propability-of-censoring based approaches \citep{robins1993information, robins1992recovery, robins2000correcting}.
-The first (a) constructs a consistent inverse-probability-of-censoring weighting (IPCW) estimator of the marginal probability that the failure times exceed an estimated covariate-dependent lower bound, while the second approach (b) is based on an augmented-inverse-probability-of-censoring weighting (AIPCW) estimator for the same marginal probability.
+In this paper, we propose several new methods to construct well-calibrated and efficient prediction bounds for survival times under standard right-censoring.
+Notably, to calibrate our prediction intervals, we propose two separate approaches based on inverse-propability-of-censoring. \citep{robins1993information, robins1992recovery, robins2000correcting}.
+The first approach (a) constructs a consistent inverse-probability-of-censoring weighting (IPCW) estimator of the marginal probability that the failure times exceed an estimated covariate-dependent lower bound, while the second approach (b) is based on an augmented-inverse-probability-of-censoring weighting (AIPCW) estimator for the same marginal probability.
 Although IPCW and AIPCW methods are well developed for estimation and inference in standard survival analysis settings, (a) and (b) appear to provide their first use for obtaining well-calibrated prediction intervals.
-For both methods, we formally establish asymptotic coverage guarantees and demonstrate through theoretical bounds and empirical experiments that AIPCW is a substantial improvement over IPCW in terms of a coverage error bound of second-order mixed bias type, also known as double robustness \citep{rotnitzky2021characterization}, which is guaranteed to be asymptotically negligible relative to the coverage error of IPCW.
+In addition, we consider two so-called outcome regression-based methods that obviate the need for estimating the censoring mechanism: the Outcome Regression method (OR), which entails estimating the conditional quantile function for the outcome at the desired nominal level; and the Calibrated Outcome Regression method (COR) which adjusts the quantile level to match the desired nominal marginal coverage.